fluxcd/image-reflector-controller/tests/integration/README.md

 Once the environment is ready, the individual go tests are executed.
 After the tests end, the environment is destroyed automatically.

-**IMPORTANT**: In case the terraform infrastructure results in a bad state, maybe due to a crash during the apply, the whole infrastructure can be destroyed by running `terraform destroy` in `terraform/<provider>` directory.
+If not configured explicitly to retain the infrastructure, at the end of the test, the test infrastructure is deleted.
+In case of any failure due to which the resources don't get deleted, the `make destroy-*` commands can be run for the respective provider.
+This will run terraform destroy in the respective provider's terraform configuration directory.
+This can be used to quickly destroy the infrastructure without going through the provision-test-destroy steps.

 ## Debugging the tests